Color-Coded Microfiber Mops And Cloths Are Essential For Safe And Efficient Facilities Maintenance

 The rise of Healthcare Associated Infections (HAIs) is prolific amongst the elderly, sick, and young.
 The New England Medical Journal reports that in healthcare facilities alone 721,000 HAIs are reported annually contributing to 75,000 mortalities.
-Hospitals schools, daycares, nursing homes, and even the hospitality industry are implementing color-coded microfiber systems to combat this.
+Hospitals schools, daycares, nursing homes, and even the hospitality industry are implementing microfiber cloths in a color-coded system to combat this.

 What colors are used for each cleaning task?

-There is no defined answer other that you designate a specific color for a particular job.
-When I train a group, I try and use four colors in the wiping system and two colors in the moping systems.
+There is no defined answer other than you designate a specific color for a particular job.
+When I train a group, I try and use four colors in the microfiber rags wiping system and two colors in the mopping system.
 I try to make it as easy as possible to remember so that after a few days after implementing the program it becomes natural.
-Here are the colors I recommend designating for specific tasks but you can always change it to fit your plan.
+Here are the colors I recommend designating for specific tasks, but you can always change it to fit your plan.

 How do we prevent cross-contamination?